All fields are required

 Cashew nuts are actually seeds.
 According to theculturetrip.com you have been misled all your life if you have been calling them nuts.
 I debated on whether to include this food in the “avoid” category, but normal handling and consumption shouldn’t be a problem.

 What makes this holiday and year-round food so harmful?
 The shells.
 They are deadly, by the way.
 They have a coating of anacardic acid that can burn your skin if handled incorrectly and can also cause a terrible upset stomach.
 Cashews are not consumed raw.
 They must be cooked or steamed before you eat them.
 When raw, they contain a chemical called urushiol.
 Urushiol is also found in poison ivy.
 Consumption of large amounts of it can be fatal.
 If you happen to see cashews growing in the wild, don’t pick and eat them.
-It is best to get them from the store like normal humans do.
+It is best to get them from the store.

 This nut (yes this one is actually a nut in case you were wondering) does pack a bunch of health benefits, but sadly are also full of poison.
 Bitter almonds, in the raw state contain cyanide.
 Quite a lot of it, in fact.
 To remove the toxins, they must undergo a specialized heat treatment.
 This isn’t something you can do in your own oven.
 Opt for the store-bought version of these as well.